gatk-workflows/seq-format-conversion/README.md

 Workflows for converting between sequence data formats

 ### cram-to-bam :
-This script should convert a CRAM to SAM to BAM and output a BAM, BAM Index, and validation report to a Google bucket.
+This script should convert a CRAM to SAM to BAM and outputs a BAM, BAM Index, and validation report.
 The reason this approach was chosen instead of converting CRAM to BAM directly using Samtools is because Samtools 1.3 produces incorrect bins due to an old version of htslib included in the package.
 Samtools versions 1.4 & 1.5 have an NM issue that